 Finally, add the condiments!
 I love fig jam; it enhances so many cheeses!
 But include some hot honey, traditional honey, lemon curd, or grainy mustard.
 The possibilities are endless!

 STEP SEVEN – Wine, wine, wine!
 A charcuterie platter goes hand in hand with bottles of wine!
-For this epic charcuterie and it’s bounty of summer flavors, four wine pairings come to mine.
+For this epic charcuterie and it’s a bounty of summer flavors, four wine pairings come to mind.

 Can I Prepare This Charcuterie Board Ahead Of Time!